nissejokke/map-transform/README.md

 ## Todo

-- [ ] Support removing objects and properties
+- [X] Support removing objects and properties
+    - Objects in array can be removed by return undefined
+    - Object properties can't be removed, use stream-json ignore filter to ignore them before passing to transform